 The anterior and posterior ethmoidal branches of the ophthalmic artery supply the ethmoidal and frontal sinuses.
 The infraorbital artery and the superior, anterior, and posterior alveolar branches of the maxillary artery supply the mucosa of the maxillary sinus.
 The pharyngeal branch of the maxillary artery supplies the sphenoidal sinus.

 Asymmetry and absence of the paranasal sinuses is common.
 However, the absence of the maxillary sinus occurs infrequently and very rarely bilateral.
-Failure of fusion of the 2 ossification centers of the sphenoidal sinus can give rise to a “craniopharyngeal canal.”
+Failure of fusion of the two ossification centers of the sphenoidal sinus can give rise to a “craniopharyngeal canal.”